sachinsenal0x64/hifi/README.md

 - Anyone who doesn’t need to download and manually add tracks.

 - Developers who want to create their own Subsonic-based client using HiFi as a proxy.

+- People who want to try Tidal before making a commitment.

 <br>